Tooth-Colored Fillings in North Raleigh, NC

 Schedule an Appointment

 Please contact Dr. Lisk if you’d like to set up an appointment for tooth-colored fillings, filling replacement, direct bonding, or for any other preventive, general, restorative, or cosmetic treatment.
 With a comprehensive list of services and expert hands, we are ready to meet all your smile needs.
-Dr. Philip A. Lisk Dentistry welcomes patients from Raleigh, Cary, Morrisville, Knightdale, and Wake Forest, North Carolina.
+Dr. Philip A. Lisk Dentistry welcomes patients from North Raleigh, Cary, Morrisville, Knightdale, and Wake Forest, North Carolina.
 Request your appointment online today!